 - Infinite hook loop - A

-on_tool_callhook that triggers a tool, which relaunches the hook.
-Add a filter on the tool name to break the loop. - Scope conflict - A global command (
+PostToolUsehook that triggers a tool, which relaunches the hook.
+Add a precise matcher to target only the relevant tools. - Scope conflict - A global command (

 ~/.claude/commands/) masks a project command.
 Rename one of the two commands. - Unresolved variable -

 $ARGUMENTSremains empty if no text is passed.
-Add a default value in your prompt. - Overly generic skill - A skill with an
+Add a default value in your prompt. - Contradictory instructions - Two

 The common errors for custom commands and skills page details each error scenario with step-by-step solutions.
 Also see the custom commands examples to draw inspiration from proven configurations.